MannanM/corporate-game-share/README.md

 ### Local Development Profile

-Set the active profile to "local" to pick handy development defaults.

-These properties should be set in the **application-local.properties** file.
+These properties should be set in the `application-default.yml` file.

 On a linux based system you can easily do this as follows:

-    SPRING_ACTIVE_PROFILES=local ./gradlew bootRun -i
+    ./gradlew bootRun -i

-When running from inside IntelliJ you can set the "VM Options" on the run configuration to:
+When running from inside IntelliJ you can run or debug:

-    -Dspring.profiles.active=local
+    CorporateGameSwapApplication.class

 **H2 console:**